 The Fulani have numerous taboos or rules which are never to be broken.
 A prominent taboo is that of speaking the name of spouses, parents, parents-in-law, first sons, or first daughters.

-Despite many efforts, the overwhelming majority of the Fulani people remain Muslim, and many do not convert to Christianity, fearing the hostility of family and friends.
+Despite many efforts, the overwhelming majority of the Fulani people remain Muslim, and few convert to Christianity, fearing the hostility of family and friends.
 Prayer and intercession are needed to break the power of Islam over their lives.

 |Profile Source: Bethany World Prayer Center|